codemirror/website/site/examples/zebra/index.md

 To style the stripes in a way that allows [themes](##view.EditorView^theme) to override them, we start by defining a [base theme](##view.EditorView^baseTheme).
-It styles the `zebraStripe` theme selector (which will show up as the `cm-zebraStripe` CSS class in the DOM), with different backgrounds for light and dark base themes.
+It styles the `cm-zebraStripe` class, with different backgrounds for light and dark base themes.

 !baseTheme